Sublingual Cannabis Goes Under Your Tongue And Straight to Target

 If current trends hold, sublingual delivery is the new way forward for improving the minimal natural bioavailability of cannabis.
 From hospital beds to discrete dosing on the job, sublingual products are rising in popularity among cannabis users.
 In practice, sublingual delivery means placing a tincture, oil, or other dissolvable product under the tongue and letting it slowly absorb through the lining of your mouth.
 A few pharmaceutical drugs, like anti-anxiety medications, also rely on this method for quick and effective delivery.

 You may wonder what the difference is between an oral and a sublingual product, after all, each enters through your mouth – don’t they absorb in similar ways?
-With an edible, it takes an hour or more for the effects to be felt, because it must travel through your digestive tract and wait for your stomach to fully digest.
+An edible takes an hour or more to kick in.
+This is because it must travel through your digestive tract and wait for your stomach to fully digest.
 A sublingual product takes mere minutes.
-This is because your mouth is packed full of surface-level blood vessels.
+This is because your mouth is full of surface-level blood vessels.
 These open vessels allow for swift and free movement of compounds in your mouth, directly into the bloodstream.

 Sublingual Cannabis Products are on the Market Now

 Kinslips and Ardent are two of the companies taking sublingual technology one step further.
 Both have developed a line of dissolvable strips, very similar to the Listerine Strips used to freshen your breath.
 Dissolvable cannabis strips are not only far less messy than dosing tinctures and oils but deliver a precise dose of cannabinoids each and every time.